SRoussel/Fill-in-the-Blank-Verse-/README.md

  there could be a lot of future work with seeding or evaluating future lines in different ways.

  Markovify has built-in some important features, including checks that the text from the model does not resemble too closely the any text from the starting corpus.
-This is crucial in ensuring originality.
+This is crucial in ensuring _originality_.

  ## Sources